The 20 Best Paramyotonia Congenita Doctors Near Me in New York, US

 Offers Telehealth

-Michael Robinson is a Physiatrist in Airmont, New York.
+Michael Robinson is a Physiatrist practicing medicine in Airmont, New York.
 Dr. Robinson is rated as an Experienced provider by MediFind in the treatment of Paramyotonia Congenita.
-His top areas of expertise are Spinal Stenosis, Macrophagic Myofasciitis, Myositis, and Spastic Diplegia Infantile Type.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Spinal Stenosis, Macrophagic Myofasciitis, Myositis, and Spastic Diplegia Infantile Type.

 Advanced in Paramyotonia Congenita